codyzu/cpinfo22-site/index.md

 - Architecture diagram (client, server, database, cloud services, etc)
 - Problems, solutions, advantages, disadvantages of technologies (cloud services, NoSQL, react, etc)
 - How do you deploy your site?
 Where is the source code stored?
 Do you have automatic tests?
-- Problems encountered
 - Comparison of the technologies with PHP, Java, C# or others
+- Problems encountered (and solution found)
-- What would you do differently if you could do the project again?
+- What would you do differently if you could do the project again (positive spin)?
--->